Denny Jones Ranch Restoration #3

 - develop and preserve ranch infrastructure.

-ONDA has agreed to partner with the Tribe to accomplish important restoration work that supports their objectives over the next four years.
+ONDA has agreed to partner with the Tribe to accomplish important restoration work that supports their objectives through 2025.

 About the stewardship work

-You will work with ONDA and Burns Paiute staff to conduct two days of preparing existing weed mats and planting hawthorn, elderberry, chokecherry and cottonwood trees into the cleared mats.
-If time allows, we may attempt a weed mat pull to liberate mature trees and allow them to sucker out.
+You will work with ONDA and Burns Paiute staff to conduct two days of planting hawthorn, elderberry, chokecherry and cottonwood trees along the banks of the Malheur River.

 We typically head to the work site at 8 a.m. and stop work by 4 p.m. in order to leave time in the afternoon to clean-up, relax, and cook a well-deserved dinner.
 No previous planting experience is needed to attend this trip.
 ONDA and Burns Paiute staff will provide all instruction and necessary tools to do the job.
 All that is required is a love of the high desert, a big smile and a willingness to learn.

-- Tuesday, October 15: After breakfast, we will carpool to the worksite on the Malheur River to begin our first day of prepping weed mats and planting.
+- Tuesday, October 20: After breakfast, we will carpool to the worksite on the Malheur River to begin our first day of planting.
 Volunteers should plan to be out all day and be prepared for a full day of walking, kneeling and doing physical work in weather that could range from cold and wet to hot and dry.

-- Wednesday, October 16: After breakfast, we will carpool to the worksite on the Malheur River to begin our second day of prepping mats and planting.
+- Wednesday, October 21: After breakfast, we will carpool to the worksite on the Malheur River to begin our second day of planting.
 Volunteers should plan to be out all day and be prepared for a full day of walking, kneeling and doing physical work in weather that could range from cold and wet to hot and dry.

 We will be car camping in an open meadow near a ranch house with access to running water and bathroom facilities.
 Volunteers should plan to bring all necessary camping equipment to spend three nights outside in what could be overnight temperatures as cold as 20 degrees Fahrenheit.